-The Company paid total cash compensation to its officers of \$454,549 for the twelve months ended December 31, 2013.
+The Company paid total cash compensation to its officers of \$454,549.

-Included in accounts payable at December 31, 2013 is an aggregate amount owing of \$74,754 to the Company's officers and directors for fees and expenses.
+Included in accounts payable at December 31, 2013 is an aggregate amount owing of \$65,023 to the Company's officers and directors for fees and expenses.
 The Company pays related party payables incurred for fees and expenses under normal commercial terms.

 Included in related party payables at December 31, 2013 is an amount of \$44,007 relating to clinical development costs incurred by Valent on behalf of the Company.
-Additionally, the Company also has a loan payable of \$272,372, including accrued interest of \$22,372, due to Valent (note 4).
+Additionally, the Company also has a loan payable of \$272,372, including accrued interest of \$22,372, due to Valent.
 One of the directors and officers of the Company is also a Principal of Valent.
 As a result of the Company not expecting to repay Valent within the next twelve months, the balance of the loan and accrued interest has been disclosed as a long-term liability.

-On January 25, 2013, in connection with the Reverse Acquisition (note 3), Valent was issued 1,150,000 shares of common stock of the Company in exchange for Valent reducing certain future royalties under the Assignment Agreement (note 8(g)).
-As a result of the share issuance the Company has recognized an expense of \$598,000 for the year ended September 30, 2013.
+On January 25, 2013, in connection with the Reverse Acquisition, the Company issued to Valent 1,150,000 shares of common stock of the Company in exchange for Valent reducing certain future royalties under the Assignment Agreement.
+As a result of the share issuance the Company has recognized an expense of \$598,000 for the year ended December 31, 2013.